 Template: Project Outline

 Outline: As teams develop their solutions, they need to outline their solution including the name, strategy, partners, and funding elements of their idea.
+This is an important step as it is the written outline of the idea that you would share with others to get them on board with your idea, but it is not a long document so focus your words to make an impactful project outline.

 Requirements: Teams complete the Project Outline template explaining their solution and submit their completed outline to the Resources Website.